rwblickhan/astro-rwblickhan.org/src/content/logs/books-2025.md

 43. 🔁 *The Rime of the Ancient Mariner*, Samuel Taylor Coleridge
 44. 🔁 *Amphigorey*, Edward Gorey
 45. 🔁 *The Annotated Hunting of the Snark*, Lewis Carroll (ed.
 Martin Gardner)
+46. *Waking Up: A Guide to Spirituality Without Religion*, Sam Harris

 ## Skimmed